 The NMBS/SNCB's heritage collection includes not only historical rolling stock, but also a great number of objects, photos, films, posters, books, documentation, and historical archives.
 You can learn all about the evolution of technology and safety on a real train track.
 Don't miss the unique film footage about the electrification of the line between Brussels and Charleroi!

-The museum is in the railway station of the Brussels district Schaerbeek.
-Why Schaerbeek?
+The museum is in the railway station of the Brussels district Schaarbeek.
+Why Schaarbeek?
 The station is a marvel of railway architecture and lies on the route of the first railroad on the continent.
-Schaerbeek station is situated in the middle of the Belgian railway network.
+Schaarbeek station is situated in the middle of the Belgian railway network.
 Based in the heart of Europe, it lies on the route of Belgium's very first railway track, between Brussels and Mechelen.

 It is a true gem in Belgian railway architecture.
 The railway garden connects it with a new industrial hangar.
-Together with this new museum complex in the form of a sawtooth shape, the Schaerbeek station represents a wonderful symbiosis of old and new in the Art Nouveau heart of Schaerbeek.
+Together with this new museum complex in the form of a sawtooth shape, the Schaarbeek station represents a wonderful symbiosis of old and new in the Art Nouveau heart of Schaarbeek.

 Train World promises you a unique experience and takes you on a journey through the past, present, and future of the railways.